 At the 2010 Annual Meeting, eleven directors are to be elected to hold office until our next annual meeting of shareholders and until their successors have been duly elected and qualified.
 Each nominee is currently serving as a director.
 In case any nominee listed in the table below should be unavailable for any reason, which our management has no reason to anticipate, your proxy will be voted for any substitute nominee or nominees who may be selected by the Management Personnel Committee prior to or at the 2010 Annual Meeting.
-In such circumstances, if no substitute is selected by the Management Personnel Committee prior to or at the 2010 Annual Meeting of the Board of Directors to the number of nominees available for election.
+In such circumstances, if no substitute is selected by the Management Personnel Committee prior to or at the 2010 Annual Meeting, the Board of Directors may determine to reduce the membership of the Board of Directors to the number of nominees available for election.